kontent-ai/management-sdk-net/README.md

 - The content item you are importing into.
 - The language variant of the content item.
-- The content elements of the language variant you want to add or update.
+- The language variant elements you want to add or update.
 Omitted elements will remain unchanged.

 ```csharp
 // Defines the content elements to update